mattyschell/geodatabase-buildings/doc/planimetrics.md

     or  sdo_util.getnumelem(a.shape) <> 1;
     ```

-5. Review what we have
+7. Review what we have

-    SQL developed from a sample delivered summer 2023.
-The delivery was a shapefile so column names and domain values may differ in the actual delivery.

     ```sql
     select